 - Can users checkout without having to create an account?

 Perform a conversion audit

-Conversion optimization is about improving aspects of your website that help get people to convert into buyers.
-While conversion optimization is typically a longer, much more data driven process, there are a few best practices for ecommerce sites you can consider testing.
+Conversion optimization is about improving aspects of your website that helps get people to convert into buyers.
+While conversion optimization is typically a longer, much more data-driven process, there are a few best practices for ecommerce sites you can consider testing.

 Interested in having us to a full professional audit of your store?
 Click here to schedule a free strategy call.

 Remove any distractions from your checkout navigation menus and remove any unnecessary forms from the checkout itself.

 Some people may want to pay more for expedited shipping, while others may want the cheapest option available.

 - Offer free shipping for orders over a specific amount.